Scripts and utilities for provisioning

 mmdebstrap

-Script to create systemd-container using mmdebstrap
+Scripts to create systemd-nspawn containers using mmdebstrap

-Recommended to use the current mmdebstrap
+Recommended to use the current mmdebstrap systemd-container handles name resolution for contianers via libnss-mymachines

 Usage